blazer444/Acer-Nitro-5-Hackintosh-AN515-54-Ventura/README.md

 - [ ] GTX 1650 (macOS does not support recent Nvidia GPUs).
 - [ ] HDMI port (since it's connected to the GTX 1650).

+## Important Note
+- THIS IS ILLEGAL USE IN PERSONAL ONLY!!!
+- Set SATA mode to AHCI (Use CTRL+S in BIOS to unhide SATA Mode menu)
+- Disable Secure Boot
+- Generate new SMBIOS (https://github.com/corpnewt/GenSMBIOS) - Optional

 ## Installation